-Research questions to consider prior to conducting the whole-class community of inquiry:

-- What helium shortages have been and/or are currently experienced by industry?

-- Why is there a shortage?

-- Can the problem be resolved?
+- 1. Prior to conducting the whole-class community of inquiry, you may like students to consider and/or research the following questions: - What helium shortages have been and/or are currently experienced by industry? - Why is there a shortage? - Can the problem be resolved?
 In what ways?